aflashyrhetoric/aflashyrhetoric-hugo/_posts/2015-07-04-the-ethics-of-choice-in-web-development.md

 ---
-title: The Ethics Of Choice In Web Development
+title: The Ethics Of Choice
 layout: post
 excerpt: It's up to us to make the big choices, not the client.
 ---